jaredzrks0/MLB-Simulation/README.md

 # MLB Game Simulation Project

-This project simulates Major League Baseball (MLB) games by using a monte-carlo simulation to simulate individual plate appearances.
+This project simulates Major League Baseball (MLB) games by using a Monte-Carlo simulation to simulate individual plate appearances.
 The ultimate goal is to predict the outcomes of entire games, both in final score, but also expected stat lines for each player.

 ## Project Overview